rledford/qproc-mongo/README.md

 Target Node v6.4+

-`qproc-mongo` creates query string processors that translate query objects into MongoDB queries.
+`qproc-mongo` creates query object processors that translate query objects into MongoDB queries.

 ## Features

 - Easy configuration.

-- Supports the most common MongoDB operators.
+- Supports common MongoDB operators.

-- Easy-to-use query string syntax.
+- Simple query string syntax.

 - Ensures that only the fields defined in the options are allowed in the MongoDB filter.

 - Supports one or more aliases for each field.
-You may want to allow someone to query a field, like `fname`, with `firstName` instead.
-Both will work.

 - Supports default field values.

 - Supports wildcards for nested fields.
-These will allow you to use `*` in place of a nested field, like `sensor.*.temp.value`, where `*` is used in place of a dynamic sensor identifier.

 - Easy to add a query processor to your Express/Connect routes.
-After the middleware executes, the result will be available in the request object's `qproc` property.

 ## Table of Contents